FIFA signals support for in-game Floyd solidarity messages - WHIZ News

 “As is the case internationally,” federation vice president Rainer Koch said, “the game itself should remain free of political statements or messages of any kind.”

+Spurred in part by Floyd’s death, protesters have taken to the streets of the United States and other nations to decry the killings of black people by police.

-FIFA’s awareness of the depth of feeling over the racial inequalities highlighted by Floyd’s death comes amid ongoing criticism soccer is not doing enough to eradicate or punish racism.
+FIFA acknowledging the anguish over racial inequalities highlighted by Floyd’s death comes amid ongoing criticism soccer is not doing enough to eradicate or punish racism.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports